-The soluble HIV-1 Vpu protein interacts with calmodulin in a Ca 2+ -dependent manner
+The soluble state of the HIV-1 Vpu protein forms a complex with Ca 2+ -calmodulin

 Read the full article See related articles